 The Minnesota P-20 Education Partnership governs the SLEDS system.
 The project is managed jointly by the Minnesota Office of Higher Education (OHE), Minnesota Departments of Education (MDE), and Employment and Economic Development (DEED).

-The SLEDS Annual Report describes the mission, achievements, purpose, and future of SLEDS.
-In reflecting on the efforts that brought SLEDS to its current status, we can look forward to the work in the years to come that will build a sustainable data system.
+The SLEDS and ECLDS Annual Report describes the mission, achievements, purpose, and future of SLEDS and ECLDS.
+In reflecting on the efforts that brought SLEDS and ECLDS to its current status, we can look forward to the work in the years to come that will build a sustainable data system.
 As Minnesota faces new and unknown challenges in education and the workforce, we need diverse stakeholder groups to engage with the tools available to identify potential for system improvement and more strategic public investments.
-SLEDS is only the instrument to answer critical social questions.
+SLEDS and ECLDS is only the instrument to answer critical social questions.

-The Postsecondary Data Mart is a secure website where a postsecondary institution can download student-level data for enrolled and graduating students from SLEDS, including pre- and post-college variables.
+The Postsecondary Data Mart is a secure website where a postsecondary institution can download student-level data for enrolled and graduating students from SLEDS and ECLDS, including pre- and post-college variables.
 For more information about the data available for download, see the attached the Postsecondary Data Mart Field List for Enrolled Students/Completers.

 The steps for accessing the Postsecondary Data Mart will vary based on the institution.
 These processes are detailed below.
 OHE will also host two webinars to provide further details about the Postsecondary Data Mart and the access process.